-The student must earn a passing grade in one LEA-approved, PA Labor & Industry and/or US Department of Labor registered pre-apprenticeship program (aligned to an existing registered apprenticeship) to meet state high school graduation requirements regardless of the number of Keystone Exams in which the student does not have a numeric or non-numeric score of Proficient or Advanced.
+The student must earn a passing grade in one approved pre-apprenticeship program to meet state high school graduation requirements regardless of the number of Keystone Exams for which the student did not achieve proficiency.

-For example, a student who only scored Proficient in only the Keystone Literature Exam would need to satisfy the following under this criterion:
+For example, a student who only demonstrated Proficiency or better in the Keystone Literature Exam would need to satisfy the following under this criterion:

-- 1. Meet local grade-based requirements for both Algebra 1 and Biology, and - 2.
-Show evidence of successful completion of a PA Labor & Industry and/or US Department of Labor registered pre-apprenticeship program.
+- 1. Achieve local grade-based requirements in both the Algebra 1 and the Biology courses, and - 2.
+Show evidence of successful completion of a Labor & Industry registered pre-apprenticeship program.

-ACCEPTANCE TO AN ACCREDITED FOUR-YEAR NONPROFIT INSTITUTION OF HIGHER EDUCATION AND EVIDENCE OF THE ABILITY TO ENROLL IN COLLEGE-LEVEL, CREDIT-BEARING COURSEWORK
+ACCEPTANCE IN AN ACCREDITED NON-PROFIT INSTITUTION OF HIGHER EDUCATION AND EVIDENCE OF THE ABILITY TO ENROLL IN COLLEGE-LEVEL COURSEWORK

-The student must demonstrate acceptance into one 4-year program in an accredited non-profit institution of higher education to meet state high school graduation requirements regardless of the number of Keystone Exams in which the student does not have a numeric or non-numeric score of Proficient or Advanced.
+The student must demonstrate acceptance into one accredited 4-year non-profit institution of higher education to meet state high school graduation requirements regardless of the number of Keystone Exams for which the student did not achieve proficiency.

-For example, a student who scored Proficient in only the Keystone Literature Exam would need to satisfy the following under this criterion:
+For example, a student who only demonstrated Proficiency or better in the Keystone Literature Exam would need to satisfy the following under this criterion:

-- 1. Meet local-grade based requirements for both Algebra 1 and Biology, and - 2.
+- 1. Achieve local-grade based requirements in both the Algebra 1 and the Biology courses, and - 2.
 Show evidence of acceptance and the ability to enroll in college-level coursework, per below.